 Another problem created by adding nitrogen, especially from simple sources like ammonium or nitrate salts, is that doing so feeds soil microbes that “denitrify” the system.
 As the number of denitrifying bacteria increase, your nitrogen gets released back into the atmosphere where it has no value at all for the plant.
 The grower is quite literally throwing his or her money away.

 We did not always believe N fertilizer was essential.
-It’s use became widespread after WWII, largely because the industrial giants who made millions off weapons development (TNT, etc) needed new markets that would endure in times of peace.
+It’s use became widespread after WWII, in part because the industries that made millions off weapons development (TNT, etc.) needed new markets that would endure in times of peace.
 Large investments were made in 1) plant genetics to develop hybrids that could tolerate large amounts of nitrogen 2) demonstration plantings around the globe designed to illustrate orders of magnitude difference when N is added.

 Today, we know that the only way these differences would have ever been observed would have been if field trials were made on nutrient depleted, microbial imbalanced soils.
-(Read original papers by Norman Borlaug, father of the green revolution).
-Universities followed the money, and began teaching the use of nitrogen as the “right” way to grow crops.
-This allowed them access to enormous streams of grant money, because the imbalances created by adding N created new problems to solve.
+In describing his kick-off approach, Norman Borlaug, considered the father of the green revolution, emphasized the need to set up demonstrations using fertilizer and hybrid wheat strains that showed up to 400% yield improvements compared to established methods.
+It is unlikely that such profound gains would have been observed in healthy soils that had not been depleted by decades, even centuries, of tillage and exploitive agricultural practices.
+Large private and government investments encouraged universities to follow the money.
+Teaching the use of nitrogen as the right way to grow crops became common.
+This allowed universities access to enormous streams of grant money, because the imbalances created by adding N created new problems to solve.